SuperChrim/SuperChrim/Th19Balance/ReadMe.txt

 Changes:
  - Reimu overall damage output is decreased.
+ - Reimu skill requires more meter to use.
  - Nazrin overall damage output is increased.
  - Rin overall damage output is increased.
  - Tsukasa overall damage output is increased.